Oil falls back on tightening restrictions despite OPEC+ hopes

 “Developments with regards to a vaccine are constructive for oil demand in the medium to long term.
 However, for the near term it changes little, with still plenty of concern over the demand impact from the latest wave of COVID-19,” said ING commodity strategist Warren Patterson.

+Oil prices rose more than 10% since last week’s announcement by Pfizer that its COVID-19 vaccine was more than 90% effective and made further gains on Monday when Moderna said its vaccine was 94.5% effective.

-Near-term economic outlook remains hazy as the grip of the virus grows stronger, with Sweden moving to restrict the size of public gatherings and a British medical adviser suggesting strengthening the three-tier system of restrictions when the full lockdown in England ends.
+But the short-term economic outlook remains hazy as the grip of the virus grows stronger, with several European nations tightening restrictions on their populations.

 “Oil demand in China is exceeding pre-COVID-19 levels which suggests oil demand is not permanently impaired,” analysts from Bernstein Energy said, saying this supported data indicating “oil demand has not been structurally damaged” by the pandemic.